 How are you educating staff on maintaining appropriate boundaries with students?

 Charter parents like me will want to ask our principals, “If you aren’t using the CPS guidelines, what are you using?”
 Parents in district-run schools will want to ask their principals if they have made their staff aware of the CPS guidelines.
 The Hickey report notes, “CPS has not taught the guidelines effectively or sufficiently,” adding that the vast majority of principals and assistant principals interviewed for the report had never even seen them.
 It’s worth asking principals what they know about the guidelines and how they plan to train staff on them, and what help they are getting from central office to do it.

 Last and most important, what trainings will be held for parents to help them know how to protect their children from sexual abuse and to support them if it happens?

 It’s hard to even think about the possibility your own child could fall victim to a sexual predator.
-Our whole culture is freaking out about giving children the freedom to walk alone, partly from misguided, outsized fears of strangers kidnapping or sexual assaulting them.
+Our whole culture is freaking out about giving children the freedom to walk alone, partly from misguided, outsized fears of strangers kidnapping or sexually assaulting them.

 It would be a whole lot smarter to educate parents on the realities of who is most likely to hurt their kids: someone they know and trust.
 It would also be a lot smarter to equip children with the ability to say no when adults violate their boundaries and set up norms and procedures that make it safe for them to tell other adults if there is a problem.